History of OTEC

 in 1930.
 The plant was destroyed by a hurricane during initial testing, but did

 operate for a few days.
-Dr. Claude allegedly attained net power generation, but
+Some persons claim that Dr. Claude attained net power generation, but

 this cannot be verified with available information.